Bill Kelliher

-William Breen Kelliher (born March 23, 1971) is an American musician, best known as the rhythm guitarist of heavy metal band Mastodon, and being the only band member who doesn't share the lead vocal duty.
+William Breen Kelliher (born March 23, 1971) is an American musician, best known as the rhythm guitarist of heavy metal band Mastodon.
+He is the only band member who doesn't share the lead vocal duty (though he's been known to sing in some live performances).

 Early life

-Kelliher is an Irish citizen, he holds dual citizenship with the United States and Ireland.
+Kelliher is an Irish citizen; he holds dual citizenship with the United States and Ireland.
 His father is an Irish immigrant who, in his teenage years, moved to the U.S. from Killorglin, County Kerry, Ireland.

 Career

-Kelliher performs a number of different roles within Mastodon.
-These include backing vocals during live performances, complex guitar parts and occasional lead guitar.
-He is also running the samples and ambiance in between and during songs.
-He shares guitar duties with Brent Hinds, playing mainly complex rhythm parts, although Kelliher occasionally plays solos, such as on "Sleeping Giant", and harmonized dual leads with Hinds, such as on "Black Tongue".
+Kelliher performs a number of different roles within Mastodon, including rhythm guitar, occasional lead guitar, and backing vocals during live performances.
+He also runs the samples and ambient pieces between and during songs.
+He shared guitar duties with Brent Hinds, playing mainly rhythm parts, although Kelliher plays solos, including on "Sleeping Giant", and harmonized dual leads with Hinds, as on "Black Tongue".

 On June 12, 2007, Hinds and Kelliher won the Metal Hammer Golden Gods award for best shredders, Mastodon's first ever award.
 Mastodon won a Grammy Award for Best Metal Performance for the song "Sultan's Curse" in 2018.

 Game of Thrones appearance

-Kelliher, along with Brann Dailor and Brent Hinds, portrayed "wildlings" on season 5, episode 8 of Game of Thrones, which was filmed in Belfast in Northern Ireland.
-As previously reported, the band's original song "White Walker" is featured on the Game of Thrones mixtape Catch the Throne Vol. 2, but in the instance of their physical appearance, a press release from Reprise Records reports that the band was personally invited to participate in the show by Game of Thrones executive producer Dan Weiss, who is a fan of the band.
+Kelliher, along with Brann Dailor and Brent Hinds, portrayed "wildlings" on Season 5, Episode 8 of Game of Thrones, which was filmed in Belfast in Northern Ireland.
+The band's original song "White Walker" is featured on the Game of Thrones mixtape Catch the Throne Vol. 2.
+A press release from Reprise Records reports that the band was personally invited to participate in the show by Game of Thrones executive producer Dan Weiss, who is a fan of the band.